-Refer to function block G of A3 Interface Assembly Schematic Diagram (sheet 3 of 6) in the HP 8560 E-Series Spectrum Analyzer Component Level Information.
+Refer to function block G of A3 Interface Assembly Schematic Diagram in the Agilent Technologies 8560 E-Series Spectrum Analyzer Component Level Information.

 A pressed key results in a low on a keyboard sense line (LKSNS0 through LKSNS7).
 This sets the output of NAND gate U607 high, generating KBD/RPG_IRQ.
 The CPU determines the key pressed by setting only one keyboard scan line (LKSCN0 through LKSCN5) low through U602 and reading the keyboard sense lines.